xster/flutter-wiki/Waiting-for-tree-to-go-green-bot.md

 - CI has passed
 - at least one approved review has been added (does not need to contain the phrase `LGTM`, but _must_ be an actual approval review via the GitHub UI)
 - no changes have been requested
+- [The last push time is at least 60 minutes ago](https://github.com/flutter/cocoon/blob/681a725decbca3dbf40046c6bebd65d4e07eaf8d/app_dart/lib/src/request_handlers/check_for_waiting_pull_requests.dart#L166-L169).
+This ensures that checks have had time to start and reviewers have had time to review.

 If these conditions are met, it sends an additional query to actually merge the pull request.